News article hero image

 To find out, we looked at the Office for National Statistics’ most recent UK House Price Index report which revealed that:

-4. As of October 2023, average house prices within the United Kingdom were as follows:
+1. As of June 2024, average house prices in the United Kingdom were as follows:

 England